Chileans lose faith as Vatican scrambles to contain sex abuse scandal

 Archbishop Charles Scicluna, the Vatican’s most experienced sex abuse investigator, also spent four hours in New York speaking to Juan Carlos Cruz, one of Karadima’s most vocal accusers.

-On Thursday, a group of people who say they were sexually abused by members of the Marist Brothers congregation in Santiago asked Vatican officials to investigate their cases, too. [nL2N1QC1AA]
+On Thursday, a group of people who say they were sexually abused by members of the Marist Brothers congregation in Santiago asked Vatican officials to investigate their cases, too.

 The Vatican’s defense of Barros has been compounded by the perceived lack of punishment of Karadima.